andrecrjr/bananominer-watch/readme.md

 ![](./assets/inside-amount.png)

-*That's it guys, If you need to talk with me can found me on my [twitter](https://twitter.com/andrecrjr) or tip me with BATs or Bananos!
+*That's it guys, If you need to talk with me can found me on my [twitter](https://twitter.com/andrecrjr)!
 Feel free to share and improve it that I can accept PR's!*